 3D printing can be a bit confusing.
 There are numerous software, different materials, printers and printing technologies.
 So, it is clear that there is no one-size-fits-all approach.
 The limitations in 3D printing are related to the primary mechanics of additive manufacturing process.

-3D printing is no different at all.
-There are characteristics of hardware, software, temperature, and filament and many other factors that should be focused in detail while designingin order to transform your digital model into a 3D printed object.
+3D printing is no different from other additive manufacturing processes.
+There are characteristics of hardware, software, temperature, and filament and many other factors that should be focused in detail while designing in order to transform your digital model into a 3D printed object.

-In this article, we will be discussingcritical design considerations for a designer to avoid any mistakes while turning a 3D model into a 3D object.
+In this article, we will be discussing critical design considerations for a designer to avoid any mistakes while turning a 3D model into a 3D object.
 That what are the elements that should be looked after while creating components and parts for 3D printing?
-Understanding of these elements and the guidelines of each 3D printing process will help the designer to master the process and able to manufacture certain 3D objects through 3D printing.
+Understanding of these elements and the 3D printer design guidelines of each process will help the designer to master the process and able to manufacture certain 3D objects through 3D printing.